-Combining the results of co-citation analysis and bibliographic coupling allowed us to identify a list of the most influential papers that were then considered for the qualitative systematic literature review.
-We have combined the top 20 papers resulting from three indicators: absolute citations, normalized citations and bibliographic coupling strength.
+Combining the results of co-citation analysis and bibliographic coupling allowed us to identify a list of most influential papers that were then considered for the qualitative systematic literature review.
+We have combined the top 20 papers resulting from three indicators: absolute citations, normalized citations, and bibliographic coupling strength.
 Absolute citations are represented by the total number of citations received by a paper.
-Normalized citations of all papers published in the same year and included in our data set (van Eck and Waltman, 2016).
+Normalized citations are represented by the number of citations of the paper divided by the average number of citations of all papers published in the same year and included in our dataset (van Eck and Waltman, 2016).
 The bibliographic coupling strength is measured by the bibliographic coupling total link strength algorithm in VOSViewer, indicating the level of similarity and interconnectedness of a paper in the field regardless of the received citations (van Eck and Waltman, 2016).
 Integrating these three measures allows us to reduce the age bias of papers and include in the evaluation the influence of a paper, not only the number of citations received but also how the content of the paper relates to other papers in the same scientific community.

-The resulting data set of unique papers in the top 20 list from each indicator is composed of 41 papers, which constituted the data set for the literature review.
+The resulting dataset of unique papers in the top 20 list from each indicator is composed of 41 papers, which constituted the dataset for the literature review.

 Having selected the most influential articles to review, we proceeded to the literature review based on the content analysis of selected papers (Duriau et al., 2007).
-Following best practices, each article was read in full and analyzed qualitatively (Barclay et al., 2011;

-Pittaway and Cope, 2007).
-Articles were coded, tagged and later grouped into clusters based on their content; the articles were allowed to be part of more than one cluster (Caputo et al., 2016b).
-The process was dynamic, allowing new tags to be included during the process of reading articles to allow flexibility in categorizing information and reducing biases that may arise from a rigidly pre-set system (Caputo et al., 2016b; Dabić et al., 2020).
+Following best practices, each article was read in full and analyzed qualitatively (Barclay et al., 2011; Pittaway and Cope, 2007).
+Articles were coded, tagged, and later grouped into clusters based on their content; the articles were allowed to be part of more than one cluster (Caputo, Pellegrini, et al., 2016).
+The process was dynamic allowing new tags to be included during the process of reading articles to allow flexibility in categorizing information and reducing biases that may arise from a rigidly pre-set system (Caputo, Pellegrini, et al., 2016; Dabić et al., 2020).
 Short and Palmer (2008, p.
 279) categorize content analysis into three methods: "human-scored systems, individual word-count systems, and computerized systems that use artificial intelligence".
 We combined computer-aided techniques with human-scored techniques, integrating rigor and insights from the bibliometric analyses with the interpretation of researchers.